-As a result, many people want to start eating healthier foods, but some think that to eat healthy, they have to spend more money.
-Believe it or not, you can eat healthy on a budget.
-I do it every day.
+Many people want to start eating healthier foods, but some think that to eat healthy, they have to spend more money.

 The Benefits of Eating Healthy

 There are many benefits to eating a healthy, well-balanced diet, including helping you save money in the long run.
 Either you spend money on quality, healthy food, or you’re going to spend money on health care costs later on.
 And typically, those health care costs will be much, much higher than what you’d pay at the grocery store.

 In addition, a healthy diet gives your immune system the nutrients it needs to function correctly, so you might be able to avoid a doctor visit when the flu spreads.

 Eating healthy foods also lowers your risk for long-term illnesses like heart disease, high blood pressure, diabetes, obesity, and certain types of cancer.
 Avoiding these conditions saves you money with lower health care costs and will lead to a better quality of life.

 A healthy diet will also help you maintain a healthy weight, which will also help you save money long-term.
 According to a 2008 analysis published in Obesity Reviews, direct medical costs for an obese individual averaged $1,723.
 And these costs keep rising dramatically.
 A 2017 analysis published in the Journal of General Medicine estimates that obesity costs the average adult $3,508 per year.